-The total pension liability contained in this schedule was provided by the System's actuary, Foster & Foster.
+The total pension liability contained in this schedule was provided by the System's actuary, Foster & Foster and was determined based on the net pension liability actuarial assumptions found in the chart that follows.
 The net pension liability is measured as the total pension liability less the amount of the fiduciary net position of the System.